Socrates Sculpture Park: History and description

 Socrates Sculpture Park is located atop the mouth of the buried Sunswick Creek.
-In 1986, American sculptor Mark di Suvero created Socrates Sculpture Park on an abandoned landfill and illegal dumpsite in Long Island City.
+In 1986, American sculptor Mark di Suvero created Socrates Sculpture Park on an abandoned landfill and illegal dumpsite on Gibbs Point in Astoria.
 The 4 acre site is the largest outdoor space in New York City dedicated to exhibiting sculpture.
 The former landfill was renovated into the current park by a team of contemporary artists and local youths.
 The park operated for 14 years with only a temporary city park status.
 In 1998, the park was given official status by then New York City mayor Rudolph Giuliani as a permanent city park after a developer attempted to erect luxury apartments and a marina on the site after the park's lease had expired.

 In 2005, the park was among 406 New York City arts and social service institutions to receive part of a $20 million grant from the Carnegie Corporation, which was made possible through a donation by New York City mayor Michael Bloomberg.